-I cannot express how baffled I was to hear that, especially when my coworker is a successful engineer who has a master’s and has worked for Snapchat, and two other Fortune 500 companies yet has never received such a compliment from our boss.
-I believe that one of the reasons he gave me that compliment was because of the way I present myself and how I conduct my work.
+I cannot express how baffled I was to hear that, especially when my coworker is a successful engineer who has a master’s and has worked for Snapchat, and two other Fortune 500 companies yet had not received the same praise from our boss.

 With my new learning techniques, I have gone back to learn topics I never fully grasped in high school as well as teaching myself tertiary material.
 Only this time… I‘m learning it my way.

 Salman Khan, founder of Khan Academy revolutionized education as we know it.
 Khan created the largest free online education program with the subjects of math, art, computer programming, economics, physics, chemistry, biology, medicine, finance, history, and more.